hiero-ledger/hiero-improvement-proposals/HIP/hip-0000-tss.md

-We propose a recursive proof mechanism that uses a zero-knowledge succinct non-interactive argument of knowledge (zk-SNARK) based on honest nodes contributing signatures to address book changes using Schnorr keys they gossip to the network via a message as below.
+We propose a recursive proof mechanism that uses a zero-knowledge succinct non-interactive argument of knowledge (zk-SNARK) based on honest nodes contributing signatures to address book changes using Schnorr keys they gossip the public parts of to the network.
 ```
 message HistoryProofKeyPublicationTransactionBody {
   /**